Skip to main content

 • Telehealth services

-Most healthcare employers seek healthcare managers with experience managing in a business setting.
-The role of a healthcare manager must constantly adapt to changes in healthcare organization structures.
-Hence, the need for flexible healthcare managers who can keep up with new technologies and demands in healthcare.
+Most healthcare employers seek healthcare managers with experience managing in business settings.
+The role of a healthcare manager must constantly adapt to changes in healthcare organization structures, Hence, the need for flexible managers who can keep up with new technologies and demands in health care.

 Healthcare Manager Salary

-The BLS projects that the demand for healthcare services will grow 32 percent from 2019 to 2029 to keep pace with the aging baby boomer population — a projection in growth the BLS describes as “much faster than the average for all occupations.”
+The BLS projects that the demand for healthcare services will grow by 28 percent from 2022 to 2032 to keep pace with aging baby boomers; this growth rate is faster than the average for all occupations.

 Salaries Based on Job Title

-A healthcare manager’s salary can vary based on their specific role at their organization.
+A healthcare manager’s salary can vary based on the role.
+Here are some salaries based on job title.

 Chief Compliance Officer

-The CCO of a hospital or clinic makes sure that all operations comply with the healthcare industry’s laws and regulations.
+The chief compliance officer (CCO) of a hospital or clinic ensures that all operations comply with the healthcare industry’s laws and regulations.
 Healthcare CCOs work with other managers and executives to ensure compliance with federal and local guidelines.
-According to a 2019 report by the Health Care Compliance Association (HCCA), CCOs had an average salary of $134,624 with some earnings for healthcare CCOs topping out at $180,000 and above.
+According to a report from Payscale in March 2024, the median annual salary for a chief compliance officer was approximately $131,600.

 Chief Operating Officer

-The COO reports directly to the CEO of a hospital or clinic.
+The chief operating officer (COO) reports directly to the CEO of a hospital or clinic.
 As second in command, the COO oversees all operations and facilitates communication among various units and departments.
-ZipRecruiter reports that the average salary for a healthcare COO is $120,608.
-Because top executive positions are so competitive, salaries for COOs can exceed $200,000.
+According to a report from Payscale in August 2023, the median annual salary for a hospital COO was approximately $181,220.

 Hospital or Clinic Administrator

 Healthcare facilities need administrators in order to function.
 They oversee operations and manage staff in a healthcare organization’s various departments.
-The average salary for a clinic administrator as of 2021 is $46,746 according to ZipRecruiter.
+According to a report from Payscale in March 2024, the median annual salary for a hospital administrator was approximately $95,100.

 Chief Nursing Officer